wso2/docs-open-banking/en/docs/develop/custom-dcr-validator.md

 com.wso2.finance.openbanking.accelerator.identity.dcr.validation.DefaultRegistrationValidatorImpl
 ````
 This class performs the following validations, by default:

  - Validates the signature of SSA
- - Validates whether the requested algorithms such as id token signing algorithm, request object signing algorithm,
+ - Validates whether the requested algorithms such as the signing algorithms of id token, request object, and
- token endpoint authentication signing algorithm are allowed by the banks
+ token endpoint authentication are allowed by the banks.
  - Validates whether the issuer of the jwt is the same as the software id of the SSA

 !!! note